 #2 – Independent Branch

-E.g. – If Head Office sending material to its branch then the Head office will record sales in the HO book and raise an invoice in the name of branch and branch will record this as purchase in branch books of accounts.
+Independent branches maintain separate books of accounts.
+Ultimately, the branches keep their profit & loss statements and balance sheets separate from their Head Office.
+Therefore, the head office and branches are treated as separate entities in this case.
+For example:- If the Head Office sends material to its branch, the Head Office will record sales in the HO book and raise an invoice in the name of the component, and the department will mark this as a purchase in-branch books of accounts.

 Journal Entries of Branch Accounting

-#1 – Inventory – If Head office transferred inventory of $1000 to its branch office then below journal entries will be passed in the books of Head office.
+#1 – Inventory – If the head office transferred inventory of $1,000 to its branch office, the journal entries below would be passed into the head office books.

-#2 – Cash Remitted by Branch to Head office – If Branch office remit cash of $500 to Head office.
+#2 – Cash Remitted by Branch to Head Office – If the branch office remits cash of $500 to head office.

 Examples of Branch Accounting